milesich/xcgp-api/docs/graphql/schema/qnacategory.md

 title: QnaCategory
 ---

-A category of question and answers
+A category of questions and answers.
+It can be used for any kind of content that displays as a list of titles and descriptions like questions and answers, glossaries, terms and conditions, etc.

 ## Schema definition
 ```graphql